- SOLD -

 A large French traveling or steamer trunk in wood, leather and oil cloth, from the early 1900s.
 The pine bands along the front, top and back, as well as the outside oil cloth are stained a rich, medium brown.
 Leather strips cap the outer edges and are secured with hundreds of tiny brass tacks, echoing the larger brass tacks in the pine bands.
 Brass hinges, reinforcements and corner caps add visual interest, and three functioning, attractive drawbolts are situated along the front.
 Large leather handles are attached to the side for ease of lifting.
 One side of the trunk bears black stenciled initials "L D".
 The inside is poplar lined with cream colored burlap.
 A great red leather satchel is attached to the inner lid and its flanked by two original manufacturer's tags that translate to "Travel Product Factory, Breuil, Town Hall Square, St. Etienne, Hunting and Leather Goods".
 This piece would make a marvelous coffee table.

 Condition: Wear on leather handles.
+There is a crack in the brass strapping on a back corner, but the piece is stable.
 Some cracking and a few tears on the oil cloth.
 The burlap inside has some wear, torn areas and age discoloration.
 A few of the small brass tacks are missing.
 The original drawers on the inside are gone.

 Our gallery staff will normally respond by the next business day.
 The phone number is optional, but it is often more efficient to respond by phone.